CRAG666/code_runner.nvim/README.md

 }
 ```

-if you want to add some other language or some other command follow this structure `key`: `commans`
+If you want to add some other language or some other command follow this structure `key`: `commans`

 #### Variables

 The available variables are the following:

-- `file` -- file path to currend file opened
+- `file`: path to current open file
-- `fileName` -- file name to curren file opened
+- `fileName`: filename of current open file
-- `fileNameWithoutExt` -- file without extension file opened
+- `fileNameWithoutExt`: filename without extension of current file
-- `dir` -- path of directory to file opened
+- `dir`: path to directory of current open file
-- `end` -- finish the command (it is useful for commands that do not require final autocompletion)
+- `end`: finish the command (it is useful for commands that do not require final autocompletion)

 Below is an example of an absolute path and how it behaves depending on the variable:

-absolute path: `/home/anyuser/current/file.py`
+Absolute path: `/home/anyuser/current/file.py`

 - `file` = `/home/anyuser/current/file.py`
 - `fileName` = `file.py`